-- 1. Bureau of Alcoholic Beverages; rules and regulations.
-The commission shall establish rules and regulations as well as procedures for the administration and operation of the Bureau of Alcoholic Beverages. - 2.
+- 13. Food servicing organizations.
+To adopt rules, requirements and regulations permitting food servicing organizations catering to passengers on international flights to purchase wine and malt beverages from wholesale outlets or distributors, providing such wine and malt beverages are resold for consumption during international travel. - \$54.
+Duties of the State Liquor Commission well as procedures for the administration and operation of the Bureau of Alcoholic Beverages. - 2.
 Pamphlet of regulations.
 To publish at least annually on or before August 31st, or 90 days after becoming law, in a convenient pamphlet form all regulations then in force and to furnish copies of such pamphlets to every licensee authorized by law to sell liquor. - 3.
 Public meetings.
-The commission shall hold public meetings each year at various locations within the State for the purpose of outlining operations under the liquor laws, receiving suggestions thereto and disseminating information to the public. - 4.
-Annual report.
-To make an annual report to the Governor of their activities and of the amount of malt liquor license fees collected together with such other information as they deem advisable or as the Governor may require. - 5.
-Expenses.
-The expenses for the administration of the commission in carrying out the duties as set forth in this Title shall be paid from such amounts as the Legislature may allocate from the revenues derived from the operations of the commission.
-Such amounts shall become available in accordance with Title 5, chapters 141 to 155.
+The commission shall hold public meetings each year at various locations within the state for the purpose of outlining operations under the liquor laws, receiving suggestions thereto and disseminating information to the public.